Analytics Logs

 Important Note:

-• Only documents or URLs clicked from Faceted Search are stored in the Top Clicked index.
+• Only documents or URLs clicked from Faceted Search can be recorded in Top Clicked index.

 Viewing Top Viewed/Clicked Results in Kibana

-• The Top Clicked Results are saved in a separate Elasticsearch index called idx9998 in SearchBlox.
+• The Top Clicked Results are stored in a separate Elasticsearch index called idx9998 in SearchBlox.

-• You can use Kibana to view the Top Clicked Results, search through them, and create reports based on this data.
+• You can use Kibana to view these results, search through them, and create reports based on this data.

-• In Kibana, you must add the index name idx9998 to access the Top Clicked Results.
+• In Kibana, add the index name idx9998 to access the Top Clicked Results.

-• If you also want to add the click index, you can include that index name by following the same steps.
+• If needed, you can also add the click index by including its index name using the same steps.

 • Top Clicked results can be viewed and searched after adding index idx9998 in Kibana.